PlaidCloud/website/content/en/docs/document/account-management/control-document-account-access.md

 3. Select the desired access level restriction located under `Security Model`
 4. Select the Save button

+{{< note >}}
-*Note*: Depending on the selected Security Model, there will be different options for assigning which members or security groups are allowed access from the account list under Manage Accounts.
+Depending on the selected Security Model, there will be different options for assigning which members or security groups are allowed access from the account list under Manage Accounts.
+{{< /note >}}

 ## Restriction Options